Kaushikcoder2005/ToolTips/README.md

 - Preview the tooltip live as you change options.
 - Copy the generated React code snippet and use it in your project.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve this project.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-If you need this in a different format or with additional sections, just let me know!